JuliaWeb/WebSockets.jl/README.md

 # WebSockets.jl

-*Current state on 'master' 8/8-18*:
+*Current state on 'master' 11/8-18*:

-Partly working.
-HTTP.ServerWS does not serve pages in a way acceptable to browser chrome.

-HttpServer support may work if you 'check out' a rapidly changing set of branches and pull requests on HttpServer and dependencies.
-Tests are likely to segfault due to HTTPServer calls.

-HttpServer support is deprecated and will be fully removed without further warning when HTTP examples are fully working.
+Working on Julia 0.7 and 1.0, but tests still include HttpServer files and will fail.

 *Release version*: